This article will help you read and understand your pathology report for invasive melanoma of the skin.

 If no cancer cells are seen at the cut edge of the tissue the margin is considered negative.
 If cancer cells are seen at the very edge of the cut tissue the margin is considered positive.
 A positive margin is associated with an increased risk that the tumour will come back in the same location after surgery (local recurrence).

 Cells divide in order to create new cells.
 This process is called mitosis.
 Pathologists frequently count the number of mitoses in a tumour and this count is called the mitotic rate.
-Most pathology reports describe the mitotic rate as the number of mitotic cells per millimeter square.
+Most pathology reports describe the mitotic rate as the number of mitotic cells per millimetre square.
 The mitotic rate is only described for invasive melanoma.

 The mitotic rate is important because tumours with more mitotic figures are more likely to spread to lymph nodes or other parts of the body.